pgonin/elemental-docs/docs/architecture.md

 - `Ready`, which indicates that a machine has been initialized and has no running plans.

 #### MachineInventorySelector
-A MachineInventorySelector selects MachineInventories based on applied selectors (usually patter matching on MachineInventory label values).
+A MachineInventorySelector selects MachineInventories based on applied selectors (usually pattern matching on MachineInventory label values).

 MachineInventorySelectors have three conditions: